benfcarter/adfreeanimalsoundsapp/privacy-policy.md

 # Privacy Policy

-[["We" or "I", or Website or App name]] takes your privacy seriously.
-To better protect your privacy [["we" or "I"]] provide this privacy policy notice explaining the way your personal information is collected and used.
+We take your privacy seriously.
+To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information

-This [["website" or "app"]] track basic information about their [["visitors" or "users"]].
-This information includes, but is not limited to, IP addresses, [["browser" or "app"]] details, timestamps and referring pages.
-None of this information can personally identify specific [["visitors" or "user"]] to this [["website" or "app"]].
-The information is tracked for routine administration and maintenance purposes.

-## Cookies

-Where necessary, this [["website" or "app"]] uses cookies to store information about a visitor’s preferences and history in order to better serve the [["visitor" or "user"]] and/or present the [["visitor" or "user"]] with customized content.
+Ad-Free Animal Sounds doesn't collect any personal data at all.
+It just plays animal sounds when you touch an animal.

 ## Advertisement and Other Third Parties

-Advertising partners and other third parties may use cookies, scripts and/or web beacons to track [["visitors" or "user"]] activities on this [["website" or "app"]] in order to display advertisements and other useful information.
-Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
-This [["website" or "app"]] has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
-Learn how to [opt out of Google’s cookie usage](http://www.google.com/privacy_ads.html).
+There are no ads in Ad-Free Animal Sounds.
+I mean, it's right there in the name.
+And there are no third parties involved because we don't collect any data from you.

 ## Links to Third Party Websites

-[["We" or "I"]] have included links on this [["website" or "app"]] for your use and reference. [["We" or "I"]] are not responsible for the privacy policies on these websites.
-You should be aware that the privacy policies of these websites may differ from [["our" or "my"]] own.
+There are no links to third parties, because Ad-Free Animal Sounds just plays sounds when you tap on an animal picture.

 ## Security

-The security of your personal information is important to [["us" or "me"]], but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While [["we" or "I"]] strive to use commercially acceptable means to protect your personal information, [["we" or "I"]] cannot guarantee its absolute security.
+The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+Luckily, we aren't transmitting any of your data over the Internet.
+We're just playing animal sounds.

 ## Changes To This Privacy Policy

-This Privacy Policy is effective as of [[Date]] and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of February 13, 2020 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

-[["We" or "I"]] reserve the right to update or change [["our" or "my"]] Privacy Policy at any time and you should check this Privacy Policy periodically.
-If [["we" or "I"]] make any material changes to this Privacy Policy, [["we" or "I"]] will notify you either through the email address you have provided [["us" or "me"]], or by placing a prominent notice on [["our" or "my"]] [["website" or "app"]].
+We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
+If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us, or by placing a prominent notice on our app.

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send [["us" or "me"]] an email to [[Contact Email Address]].
+For any questions or concerns regarding the privacy policy, please send us an email to adfreeanimalsoundsapp@gmail.com.